Should I Become an Event Planner?

 |Experience||1-2 years of relevant work experience|

-- Participate in an internship.
 Colleges and universities may be able to assist students in finding internships working for event planning companies.
 Some schools may even require completion of an internship.
-Participating in an internship can help a prospective planner develop their skills by working directly in the field and may help establish networking connections that can use during their job search.
+Participating in an internship can help a prospective planner develop their skills by working directly in the field and may help establish networking connections they can use during their job search.

 The BLS states that employers make seek candidates who have at least 1-2 years of relevant work experience, especially if the applicant does not hold a degree specifically in hospitality.
 Most event planners begin by working as assistants for established professionals.
 This affords them an insider's perspective on the field, an opportunity to develop on-the-job skills and a chance to create a portfolio of their work.
 Portfolios are presented to potential clients and should include event photos, letters of recommendation, event publications, announcements and other forms of related materials.

 To become an effective event planner, one must socialize as much as possible to maximize the chances of meeting potential clients.
 Event planners should hand out business cards at every opportunity and maintain good relationships with vendors, business owners, venue managers and other professionals.

 Joining a professional organization, such as the National Association of Event Planners (NAEP), may help new event planners form important connections and find job opportunities.
 Professional organizations may also offer other useful resources, including continuing education options.

 Certification programs may provide event planners with new educational, professional, and networking opportunities.
 Earning voluntary credentials may also help an event planner stand out as a professional in the industry.
 Examples of useful certificate programs include the Certified Meeting Professional (CMP) certification program, which is offered by the Convention Industry Council, and the Society of Government Meeting Professionals' Certified Government Meeting Professional (CGMP) certification.